jpe442/dodateweb/README.md

 ### Backend Server Side

+One independently hosted backend serves data for both the web and mobile applications.
+Ruby on Rails application server routes external requests to lightweight PostgreSQL database and returns customized JSON data constructed using the Ruby's jbuilder gem for optimized frontend stateshape.

 &#9733;*PostgreSQL*&#9733;

+- Two tables, one consisting of user data, the other todo data, compose a lightweight database indexed by users and by todos-by-user for less costly SQL querying.

+&#9733;*Ruby on Rails*&#9733;

+-

 [//]: # (Deep delving into 2-3 features that show off your technical abilities and mastery of concepts/language)